mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 #### More than one feature
 In general, there are more than one features and class-conditional sample density functions are more complex than above, possibly leading to many decision regions.
 Fortunately, the Bayes decision procedure applies to a recognizer's scores.
 In fact, we could think of a recognizer as a map from a large feature space to a one-dimensional space, $f: \mathbb{R}^d \mapsto \mathbb{R}$.

 Furthermore, the map returns scores such that higher values correspond to a more likely $\omega_1$ state.
-In this article (AUC/WMC paper), the authors call scores "degrees of suspicion", which I thought captures well the idea of ordered values and their relationship to hypothesis testing.
+In J. Hanley and B. McNeil (1982), a score is also called a degree of suspicion, which I think captures well the idea of ordered values and their relationship to hypothesis testing.
 I think of a score as the noise that a patient would make when a doctor gently presses parts of a sore spot to locate a sprained tendon.
 A stronger shriek means that the doctor is getting closer to the torn ligament, however, its intensity doesn't tell us how far the instrument is from the damaged tendon.

 Applying the Bayes decision procedure to scores means finding the cut-off point where the likelihood ratio equals the theshold,
 $$